r0bert-t/personal-voice-rag/README.md

 ### RAG chain pipeline
 It is worth to outline a few important steps in processing RAG chain queries
 1. Converts a vector store into a retriever object (LangChain retriever interface) using **as_retriever** function.
-In the code we limit the search to return only the top 3 (default is 4) most relevant document chunks for any given query
+In the code we limit the search to return only the top 3 (default is 4) most relevant document chunks for any given query.
-2. Build a structured multi-role chat prompt using a core method **ChatPromptTemplate.from_messages** In the voice agent it was used following system prompt.
-It instructs the model what to do.
+2. Build a structured multi-role chat prompt using a LangChain core method **ChatPromptTemplate.from_messages**.
+It was used following system prompt that instructs the model what to do
 ```
   system_prompt = (
         "You are an assistant for question-answering tasks.\n"